satansdeer/satansdeer.github.com/content/legacy-posts/basic-webpack-react-setup/index.md

   </iframe>
 </div>

-Usually `create-react-app` is enough to create new React applications, and if you need to have some specific settings - you can always `eject` and alter its webpack configuration.
-But sometimes you just need to set up a project from scratch.
+`create-react-app` is enough to create new React applications, and if you need to have some specific settings - you can always `eject` and alter its webpack configuration.
+But you need to set up a project from scratch.

 In this tutorial, you will learn how to setup Webpack with Babel and React support.
 We'll also configure a dev server.